 - adding more fruits and vegetables to your diet

 - eating smaller meals

 - count calories

-- avoid saturated fats, trans fats, and refined sugars
+- limiting saturated fats, trans fats, and refined

 - running or jogging

 - jumping rope